IdentityServer/IdentityServer4/docs/index.rst

 IdentityServer4 is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

-.. note:: This docs cover the latest version on master.
+.. note:: This docs cover the latest version on main branch.
 This might not be released yet.
 Use the version picker in the lower left corner to select docs for a specific version.

 It enables the following features in your applications: